Indianapolis Motor Speedway: Early history

+Start of the Indianapolis 500 era (1911–1929)

 A change in marketing focus led to only one race per year beginning in 1911.
 An estimated 80,000 spectators attended the first 500 mi race on Memorial Day, May 30, 1911.
 Forty cars competed with Ray Harroun winning at an average speed of 74.602 mph.
 While all the other drivers in the race had a riding mechanic in their car, Harroun decided to save weight and go faster by driving solo.
 So, to be able to see what was happening behind his No. 32 Marmon "Wasp", he installed a rear-view mirror.
 It was the first time such a device was used in an automobile.

-Golden age (1912–1929)

 A classic race followed in 1912, when Ralph DePalma lost a five-lap lead with five laps to go after his car broke down.
 As DePalma pushed his car around the circuit, Joe Dawson made up the deficit to win.
 Three of the next four winners were European, with DePalma being the exception as an American national, though originally Italian born.
 These races gave Indy a worldwide reputation and international drivers began to enter.
 The 1916 race was shortened to 120 laps, for a number of reasons including a lack of entries from Europe (there were so few entries that the speedway itself entered several cars), a lack of oil, and out of respect for the war in Europe.

 On September 9, 1916, the speedway hosted a day of short racing events termed the "Harvest Classic", composed of three races held at 20-, 50-, and 100-mile (32, 80 and 160 km) distances.
 In the end, Johnny Aitken, in a Peugeot, would win all three events, his final victories at the facility.
 The Harvest Classic contests were the last races other than the Indianapolis 500 to be held on the grounds for seventy-eight years.

 Racing was interrupted in 1917–1918 by World War I when the facility served as a military aviation repair and refueling depot, designated the Speedway Aviation Repair Depot, commanded by Captain Patrick Frissell.
 When racing resumed, speeds quickly increased.

 In 1921, speedway co-founder Wheeler committed suicide.

 At the 1925 event, Pete DePaolo became the first to average 100 mph (160 km/h) for the race, with a speed of 101.13 mph.

+In July 1926, the neighborhood around the racetrack voted to incorporate itself (along with the track) as the independent town of Speedway, Indiana.

 In 1926, Fisher and Allison were offered "a fortune" for the speedway site by a local real estate developer.
 They refused, selling instead to former racing driver (and World War One fighter ace) Edward V. Rickenbacker in 1927.
 How much he paid was not revealed.
 Rickenbacker built a golf course in the infield.
 The next year, Allison died from pneumonia.